-The Sudetenland was part of Germany until 1806 and of the German Confederation between 1815 and 1866.
+For over 1000 years the border region called Sudetenland between Bohemia and Germany was part of several legal Czech monarchies.
+Around 25% of the population were German.
 After the First World War the Sudetenland (some 11,000 square miles) became part of Czechoslovakia.

 Adolf Hitler wanted to march into Czechoslovakia but his generals warned him that with its strong army and good mountain defences Czechoslovakia would be a difficult country to overcome.
 They also added that if Britain, France or the Soviet Union joined on the side of Czechoslovakia, Germany would probably be badly defeated.
 One group of senior generals even made plans to overthrow Hitler if he ignored their advice and declared war on Czechoslovakia.